tech-thinker/dockerfiles/novnc/README.md

 # NoVNC
 Its a noVNC server that can allow you to share any gui docker or system app through it.

+# Version

+- v1.0.0 is no password required to login over vnc
+- v2.0.0 is required password to login, default password is "password"

 # Docker-Compose
 ```yml
 version: '2'